Unleash/unleash/website/docs/reference/change-requests.md

 * Adding a strategy to the feature toggle in the environment
 * Updating a strategy of a feature toggle in the environment
 * Deleting a strategy from a feature toggle in the environment
+* Enabling/Disabling a strategy from a feature toggle in the environment

 The flow can be summarized as follows: